ChinmayK0607/AC-Assignment/README.md

 # Real-Time Depth Map Streaming

 This project implements a real-time depth map streaming application using advanced depth estimation models.
 It allows users to visualize depth information from their webcam feed in real-time, leveraging two different depth estimation models.
+(note: please use GPU for best results, tested on an L4 24GB Nvidia GPU)

 ## Table of Contents